PATIENT GUIDE

 What Not to Do

-• Never place it on a napkin or tissue—you may accidentally throw it away
+• Never place your denture on a napkin or tissue (it can be thrown away accidentally)

-• Always store your denture in a case or soaking solution when not in use
+• Always store it in a case or soaking solution when not in use

 • Do not use bleach or household cleaners on your denture